The Move: Legal issues

-Pop success and dissolution
+1967–1970: Pop success and dissolution

+Live performances and line-up changes

 During November and December 1967 the group took part in another package tour around the UK, playing two shows a night over sixteen days, as part of an all-star bill that included the Jimi Hendrix Experience, Pink Floyd, the Nice, Eire Apparent, the Outer Limits, Amen Corner, along with then-BBC Radio 1 DJ Pete Drummond.
-In March 1968, the Move returned to the charts with "Fire Brigade", another UK Top 3 hit, and the first on which Wood sang lead vocal.
-A few weeks later, around the time of the LP's release, Kefford was let go from the band due to increasing personal problems, escalated by drug usage.
+In March 1968, The Move returned to the charts with "Fire Brigade", another UK Top 3 hit, and the first on which Wood sang lead vocal.
+A few weeks later, around the time of the LP's release, Kefford was let go from the band because of increasing personal problems escalated by drug usage.
 Wood stated that from the day the band was founded, Kefford had not got along well with any of the other band members.
 The Move then became a four-piece, in which Burton and (occasionally) Wayne took turns on bass on stage.

 The Move were on the bill at the inaugural Isle of Wight Festival on 31 August 1968.
 In mid-1968, their fifth single "Wild Tiger Woman", a song acknowledging the group's love of Jimi Hendrix (Wood and Burton sang backing vocals on "You Got Me Floatin'" on the Jimi Hendrix Experience's second album, Axis: Bold as Love), sold poorly and failed to make the UK chart.
 The Move responded with their most commercially successful song to date, "Blackberry Way" (co-produced by Jimmy Miller), which topped the UK chart in February 1969.
 Wayne refused to sing the song, so it was recorded as a trio with Wood again handling lead vocal.
-Richard Tandy played keyboards on "Blackberry Way" and joined the band for a time, playing keyboards live, and switching to bass when Burton was briefly sidelined with a shoulder injury.
+Richard Tandy played keyboards on "Blackberry Way" and joined the band for a time, playing keyboards live and switching to bass when Burton was briefly sidelined with a shoulder injury.
 Upon Burton's recovery, Tandy departed to join the Uglys.
-The new, more pop-oriented musical direction, and the single hitting number one was the last straw for the increasingly disenchanted Burton, who wanted to work in a more hard rock/blues-oriented style, and he left the group in February 1969 after an altercation on stage with Bevan in Sweden.
+The new, more pop-orientated musical direction and the single hitting number one was the last straw for the increasingly disenchanted Burton, who wanted to work in a more hard rock/blues-focused style, and he left the group in February 1969 after an altercation on stage with Bevan in Sweden.